Skip to content

 Carbon black is distributed throughout the wall thickness, not just applied on top.
 Blocks UV radiation and prevents photodegradation of the polymer chain.

->1000 h
+>1000 hours

 ESCR (ASTM D1693)

-According to ASTM D1693 (Condition C, 100°C, 10% Igepal): F50 > 1000 h.
+According to ASTM D1693 (condition C, 100°C, 10% Igepal): F50 > 1000 hours.
 Relevant for contact with concentrated disinfectants and surfactants.

 Comparison of LLDPE and PP Materials: Advantages and Disadvantages